christensenacademy/christensen-academy/modules/beginning-java/challenges/math-expressions.md

 public class MathExpressions {
   public static void main(String[] args){
     // Before running this program, write out your predictions for each expression.
-    // I recommend writing out the solution step by step for the difficult problems as follows:
+    // I recommend writing out the solution step by step for the difficult problems.
+Here is an example:
     // (int)3.2*2+1.3
     // = 3*2+1.3
     // = 6+1.3